 In a typical LES/PDF simulation, the LES code provides fields of velocity and turbulent diffusivity to the PDF code.
 The PDF code then transports the particles in physical space, performs molecular diffusion and mixing, and chemical reaction steps, and then passes back to the LES code the fields of specific volume, molecular viscosity and diffusivity.
-The very different nature of the two components of an LES/PDF algorithm poses serious challenges for the implementation of information transfer between the stochastic PDF code, whose fields contain considerable random errors, and the LES code, which is a straightforward finite volume (FV) algorithm, employing discretization schemes which assume a certain level of regularity from the fields on which they operate.
+The very different nature of the two components of an LES/PDF algorithm poses serious challenges for the implementation of information transfer between the stochastic PDF code, whose fields contain considerable random errors, and the LES code, which is a straightforward Finite Volume (FV) algorithm, employing discretization schemes which assume a certain level of regularity from the fields on which they operate.
 Here, we examine in detail this interplay between the LES and PDF components.
 Particular emphasis is given to the feedback of specific volume from PDF to LES.
 In advancing the hydrodynamic variables, the LES code solves a Poisson equation for pressure, whose source term contains the rate of change of specific volume.
 Since specific volume information is obtained from the stochastic PDF code, special effort must be made to ensure that the specific volume fields which are input into the LES pressure solver contain as little statistical error as possible.
 Furthermore, it is desired that the overall LES/PDF time stepping procedure be second-order accurate in space and time.
 In the context of the LES/PDF code developed by the Turbulence and Combustion Group at Cornell University [18], we address these two issues, examining different strategies in performing PDF to LES feedback, and testing the overall order of convergence of the LES/PDF code.
+We note that certain PDF algorithms for reactive flows, such as the direct quadrature method of moments introduced by Fox [24] are deterministic in nature and as such lack the complication of statistical noise in the PDF volume information.
+On the other hand, stochastic PDF solution algorithms such as the ones dealt with here are computationally more efficient for high-dimensional sample spaces, such as are encountered in LES/PDF simulations with detailed chemistry tracking tens or even hundreds of species.